Terence Ryan (director): Career

 Ryan began his film career in 1972 at the London International Film School.
 His first short feature, dramatising the life of the poet Gerard Manley Hopkins, was awarded the Finbar Prize for the Best Film at the Cork Film Festival.
 This film also won Terence Ryan the Grierson Award at the 1972 UK BAFTA Awards.

-In 1980 Ryan formed Opix Films with partner Ray Marshall.
+In 1980, Ryan formed Opix Films with partner Ray Marshall.
 The company produced 120 films and television series over a twelve-year period.
 Thirty films made at Opix, produced and directed by Ryan won international awards.

-In 1982 Ryan produced and directed the sports series Focus on Soccer with sporting greats including Kevin Keegan, Ray Clemence and Graham Hill.
+In 1982, Ryan produced and directed the sports series Focus on Soccer with sporting greats including Kevin Keegan, Ray Clemence and Graham Hill.
 He also produced and directed two further sports series for Sky Television, Focus on Rugby and Superstars of Soccer.

-From 1982–87 Ryan wrote, produced and directed seven comedy television features in association with both the BBC and ITV starring British comedians Jasper Carrott, Billy Connolly and Max Boyce.
+From 1982 to 1987, Ryan wrote, produced and directed seven comedy television features in association with both the BBC and ITV starring British comedians Jasper Carrott, Billy Connolly and Max Boyce.

-In 1988 Ryan produced and directed the award-winning World War I feature film, Going Home, a co-production with Canada's Paterson Ferns at Primedia Films and the Canadian Broadcasting Corporation.
+In 1988, Ryan produced and directed the award-winning World War I feature film, Going Home, a co-production with Canada's Paterson Ferns at Primedia Films and the Canadian Broadcasting Corporation.
 Going Home was nominated in Canada Gemini Awards in the categories Best Director and best film.
 He was awarded the gold medal at the Huston Film Festival for Going Home.

-In 1989 he Ryan directed the feature film adaptation of the John Gordon-Davis novel Hold My Hand I'm Dying, the story of the building of the Kariba Dam between Zimbabwe and Zambia, starring Oliver Reed.
+In 1989, he Ryan directed the feature film adaptation of the John Gordon-Davis novel Hold My Hand I'm Dying, the story of the building of the Kariba Dam between Zimbabwe and Zambia, starring Oliver Reed.

-In 1997 Ryan produced and directed the romantic adventure feature The Brylcreem Boys, set in 1940s Ireland.
+In 1997, Ryan produced and directed the romantic adventure feature The Brylcreem Boys, set in 1940s Ireland.
 Starring Gabriel Byrne and Bill Campbell, this film has become one of the most broadcast film on American Television.

-In 1999 the Welsh Arts Council honoured Ryan for his work in film.
+In 1999, the Welsh Arts Council honoured Ryan for his work in film.

 In 2000, Terence Ryan produced and directed the feature comedy Puckoon, adapted from the best selling novel by Spike Milligan, with a cast including Richard Attenborough, Elliott Gould, Milo O'Shea, Daragh O'Malley, David Kelly and John Kavanagh.

-In 2006 Terence Ryan produced the film Botched (aka 13), filmed in Ireland at Ardmore Studios, Dublin.
+In 2006, Terence Ryan produced the film Botched (aka 13), filmed in Ireland at Ardmore Studios, Dublin.

 2008 saw the publication of The Rise and Rise of the Independents, written by Ian Potter, published by Guerilla Publishing, Nov.
 2008.
 This book details Terence Ryan's career as one of the major Independent Film Producers in the UK and Ireland.